YottaDB/YDBDoc/ProgGuide/extrout.rst

 * handler - function pointer to handler to be driven
 * hdata_len - 0 or length of data to pass to handler as a parameter
 * hdata - NULL or address of data to pass to handler as a parameter
+* size - number of bytes of data to allocate using YottaDB's allocation mechanism
+* ptr - address of data to free; data must have been allocated using ydb_malloc

 ydb_hiber_start() always sleeps until the time expires; ydb_hiber_start_wait_any() sleeps until the time expires or an interrupt by any signal (including another timer). ydb_start_timer() starts a timer but returns immediately (no sleeping) and drives the given handler when time expires unless the timer is canceled.